WhiteHusky/curse_python/readme.md

 # Curse Python: A Simple CurseForge Mod/Project Library & Manager

-Given a list of project ids it will work out a list of mod files and their dependencies to a project.
+Given a list of project IDs it will work out a list of mod files and their dependencies to a project.
 With the CLI interface, it can also download and manage these mods.

 It's primarily targeted for Minecraft but there's nothing stopping someone using it for something else that CurseForge provides.